tronprotocol/java-tron/TRON_Protobuf_Protocol_document.md

      message `ChainInventory` contains `BlockId` and `remain_num`.
      `BlockId`: the identification of block.
-     `remain_num`：the remain number of blocks in the synchronizing process.
+     `remain_num`：the remaining number of blocks in the synchronizing process.

      A `BlockId` contains 2 parameters:
      `hash`: the hash of block.
-     `number`: the hash and height of block.
+     `number`: the height of block.

          message ChainInventory {
             message BlockId {